Updated May 22, 2018

 I admit it.
 I’m a sucker for the buzz created by big features like the one Aaron is putting together by dietitians (RDs) who ditch their weekly responsibilities on a Friday afternoon to spend 2 days of sheer bliss above the line of alpine trees in the mountains.
 You’ve already read Kasey Hutchinson’s posts about the importance of post-exercise nutrition.
-As excited as I was to contribute, my stoke level went into overdrive when Aaron suggested I write about backcountry hunting; “aren’t you interested in backcountry hunting?
-Why don’t you write about that…”.
+As excited as I was to contribute, my stoke level went into overdrive when Aaron suggested I write about backcountry hunting: “Aren’t you interested in backcountry hunting?
+Why don’t you write about that?”

 What exactly is backcountry hunting?

 The issue?
 Well, none really, but many are detoured from pursuing these sights when they realize there’s no road to wild places like these.
-There’s no (legal) four wheeler road, highway, or train depot.
+There’s no (legal) four-wheeler road, highway, or train depot.
 You’re relying on two legs and a lot of resilience to carry you far into the backcountry with all you’ll need to survive and hunt for the next 5 days strapped to your back.
 It’s easy to quickly see how nutrition plays an important role in not just getting back to remote parts of the wilderness where the deer and antelope (and elk, and fox, and moose, and…you get the picture) roam.

 All of the calories we take in primarily come from three nutrients: carbohydrates, proteins, and fats.
 We do get calories from alcohol, but that’s an entirely different topic altogether.
-Keeping this in mind, let’s take a look at what your average backcountry hunter needs on days spent looking through a set of bino’s (short for binoculars) and on day’s hiking in and out of the high country.
+Keeping this in mind, let’s take a look at what your average backcountry hunter needs on days spent looking through a set of bino’s (short for binoculars) and on days hiking in and out of the high country.

 The general thought is to make a meal plan built around foods high in fat to provide adequate calories with less weight.
 Fat, by weight, seems like it would be the most “backcountry bang for your buck” given it has twice the calories provided by either proteins or carbohydrates, yet making this your primary focus is in direct contrast to what science tells us we need on days spent huffing it to the top of a peak 5 miles in the wilderness.
 Trails?
 They were great for the first 800 feet, but deer, antelope, and their aforementioned friends don’t party next to a trail.
-These hikes are far more involved than your average 5 foot wide trail 2 miles outside of town.
+These hikes are far more involved than your average 5-foot-wide trail 2 miles outside of town.
 Make no mistake, these guys and gals are genuine athletes and should eat like one.

 Ah, yes.
-The most feared nutrient since the days we hated fat in the 80’s.
-I won’t bore you with some intense lesson in biochemistry, but long story short, this is the quickest access to fuel needed on those tough endeavors into, and out of the mountains.
-If you do feel like nerding out, email me or google “glycolysis”, and “glycogen”, coupled with “high intensity exercise”.
+The most feared nutrient since the days we hated fat in the 80s.
+I won’t bore you with some intense lesson in biochemistry, but long story short, this is the quickest access to fuel needed on those tough endeavors into and out of the mountains.
+If you do feel like nerding out, email me or google “glycolysis” and “glycogen”, coupled with “high-intensity exercise”.

 Still not buying my spiel?
 The body, on average, uses between 45-60 grams of carbohydrates during intense activity; roughly 1 gram of carbohydrate per minute of activity!
-Some estimates go as far as to suggest 90 grams of carbohydrate can be used in an hour for those elite athletes really putting out some effort.
+Some estimates go as far as to suggest that 90 grams of carbohydrate can be used in an hour for those elite athletes really putting out some effort.

-To replace all of lost energy-yielding nutrients, science suggests taking in 6-10 g/kg of carbohydrate over the course of the day.
+To replace all of the lost energy-yielding nutrients, science suggests taking in 6-10 g/kg of carbohydrates over the course of the day.
 You’re likely a pro and can figure out how to space that throughout the day, but there are plenty of dietitians around here more than willing to help if not.

 Now, now, I know what you’re saying, “What about the days spent just looking through a set of fancy binoculars?”
-Sure, days spent glassing could probably benefit from less carbohydrate than the recommendations we outlined above, but be prepared to get out the Pop-tarts if glassing mode morphs into pack out mode.
+Sure, days spent glassing could probably benefit from less carbohydrate than the recommendations we outlined above, but be prepared to get out the Pop-tarts if glassing mode morphs into pack-out mode.